Stata Installation Qualification Tool

 Note: The Stata IQT requires Java.
 Under Windows, if you do not have Java

-installed, the Stata IQT will prompt you to install it.
-Mac OS X
+installed, the Stata IQT will prompt you to download and install the

 through 10.6 comes with Java installed.
 Mac OS X 10.7 (Lion) does not